Soltari/NoSQLVisualizationTools/README.md

 **-* NoSQLVisualizationTools is a M.Sc.Thesis on New Technologies in Computer Science from the University of Murcia.
 It provides a serie of projects for NoSQL Data and Schema visualization *-**

 These projects are divided into two visualization tools with different purposes: Schema visualization and Data visualization on NoSQL databases.
+There is also a 'Documents' folder in which the following content is stored:

+* This project's Master Thesis PDF and slides, in spanish.
+* 2016 SiriusCon abstract and slides used in the talk, in english.

 # Schema visualization